 With tents and sleeping bags provided for all, and park security provided by the Army Reserves and Cadets, the event includes a fire lighting workshop, cooked dinner, story telling before bedtime and breakfast the next day.
 We have lots of activities and workshops including knife skills/whittling, circus skills, tree ident walks, knot making, foraging and cooking, bushcraft, and plant-art as well as lots of team sports and games.
 To read about the 2016 Sleepover in detail, please read our Big Park Sleepover 2016 Project Report or take a look at our Feedback Survey.

-This year we crowdfunded the project at Spacehive and thanks to the Mayor of London’s Crowdfunding Programme as well as the Dogstar, CLS Holdings plc, Organico and Sainsbury’s at Brixton Water Lane and over 170 amazingly generous individuals, we hit our full project target on time.
+In 2016 we crowdfunded the project at Spacehive and thanks to the Mayor of London’s Crowdfunding Programme as well as the Dogstar, CLS Holdings plc, Organico and Sainsbury’s at Brixton Water Lane and over 170 amazingly generous individuals, we hit our full project target on time.

 We’ve held the ‘The Big Park Sleepover’ at Myatt’s Fields Park since 2011 in partnership with the charity Myatt’s Fields Park Project, Lambeth Council, Rob Fallon at ‘Wild Nature’, and the London Regiment Army Reserves & Cadets.
 Here’s a brief glimpse of the fun we’ve had in previous years.